reefer42/xkaliber-agent/README.md

-# Xkaliber Agent v21 🚀
+# Xkaliber Agent v29 🚀

+this supports lmstudio and ollama only.

+(required : ollama pull all-minilm  )

 Xkaliber Agent is a modern, dark-themed autonomous agent desktop client built with Electron.
 It connects seamlessly to local **Ollama** neural models and equips them with system-level access, persistent vector memory, web scraping, and multimodal capabilities.